angular/components/guides/theming.md

 #### Theming overlay-based components
 Since certain components (e.g. `dialog`) are inside of a global overlay container, your theme may not be applied to them.
-In order to define the theme, that will be used for overlay components, you have to specify it on the global `OverlayContainer` instance:
+In order to define the theme that will be used for overlay components, you have to specify it on the global `OverlayContainer` instance:

 ```ts